The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections: Introduction

 \subsection{Our Contributions}

-We make three main contributions to address the question on the likelihood of coalitional influence: the main conceptual contribution is a novel and general semi-random model for generating agents' votes, the main modeling contribution is the conversion of commonly-studied coalitional influence problems to the {\em PMV-instability problems}, and the main technical contribution is a powerful theorem for solving general PMV-instability problems, which gives us accurate characterizations of the likelihood of coalitional influence.
+We make three contributions to address the question on the likelihood of coalitional influence: our main conceptual contribution is a novel and general semi-random model for generating votes; our main modeling contribution is the conversion of commonly-studied coalitional influence problems to {\em PMV-instability problems}; and our main technical contribution is an accurate answer to general PMV-instability problems, which allows us to accurately characterize the likelihood of many coalitional influence problems.

-\myparagraph{The new semi-random model.} Our model has two parameters $(\Pi,\psi)$, where $\Pi$ is a set of distributions over all rankings over $m$ alternatives and $\psi\in [0,1]$, and two adversaries: the {\em distribution adversary} and the {\em data adversary}.
-In our model, the collection of votes for $n$ agents, called a {\em profile}, is generated in the following three steps: first, the distribution adversary chooses a (worst-case) distribution for each agent, whose collection is denoted by $\vec \pi\in \Pi^n$; then, agents' {\em preliminary profile} $P$ is generated from $\vec\pi$ independently; finally, the data adversary modifies $P$ up to $\psi n$ votes to obtain a profile $P'$, denoted by $P' \overset\psi\sim P$.
+\myparagraph{Conceptual contribution: The $(\Pi,\psi)$-semi-random model.} Our model combines and generalizes two models in the literature.
+The first is the semi-random model for social choice in~\citep{Xia2020:The-Smoothed}, which was inspired by and resembles the celebrated {\em smoothed analysis}~\cite{Spielman2004:Smoothed}; and the second is the celebrated {\em contamination model} in robust statistics~\citep{Huber1964:Robust} and robust machine learning~\citep{Diakonikolas2021:Robust}.
+Our model has two parameters $(\Pi,\psi)$, where $\Pi$ is a set of distributions over all rankings over $m$ alternatives and $\psi\in [0,1]$, and is therefore called the {\em $(\Pi,\psi)$-semi-random model}.
+Under our model, the collection of votes for $n$ agents, called a {\em profile}, is generated in the following three steps. \begin{itemize} \item Step 1: as in~\citep{Xia2020:The-Smoothed}, a {\em distribution adversary} chooses a (worst-case) distribution for each agent.
+The distributions are denoted by $\vec \pi\in \Pi^n$. \item Step 2: the vote for each agent is independently (but not necessarily identically) generated from his/her distribution in $\vec\pi$.
+The votes are denoted by $P'$ and is called a {\em tentative profile}. \item Step 3: as in~\citep{Huber1964:Robust,Diakonikolas2021:Robust}, a {\em contamination adversary} modifies $P'$ up to $\psi n$ votes to obtain a profile $P$. \end{itemize}

+\myparagraph{Modeling contribution: The PMV-instability problem.} Given a $(\Pi,\psi)$-semi-random model and a coalitional influence problem $X$, a voting rule $r$, and a coalition size $B$, we define the {\em max-semi-random likelihood} of $X$, denoted by $\satmax{X}{\Pi,\psi}(r,n,B)$, as: